Juicern/luma/docs/Luma_PRD.md

   - Provider-specific LLM adapters
 - It should be easy to:
   - Add a new provider.
-  - Add new fields to prompts or sessions.
+  - Add new fields to prompts or authentication.
   - Swap SQLite for Postgres.

 ---